fdedinec/theater-subtitles/README.md

 Use 's' and 'z' keys to jump to the beginning of next and previous scene espectively.
 This is mostly useful during rehearsals.

 ### Syntax of the text file
-The text to be displayed is read from a plain text file (UTF-8), with a trivial syntax (look at the examples above):
+The text to be displayed is read from a plain text file (UTF-8), with a trivial syntax (look at the examples below):

 - any line beginning with a hash sign is a comment (not displayed) -- this is useful e.g. for character names
 - a group of (at most 4) lines to be displayed together begins with an unindented line, possibly followed by indented lines, i.e. lines beginning with a space (if it is not clear, just see the example files).